-King's Lynn and West Norfolk
+6n) King's Lynn and West Norfolk

 No response has been received to any correspondence to the King's Lynn and West Norfolk on the GNLP.
-The following email was sent.
+The following email was sent with follow up reminders.

-From: Appleyard, Isabel Sent: 17 February 2021 13:59

-To: Gomm, Alan

-Subject: Greater Norwich Local Plan (GNLP) - Regulation 19 Publication Stage -

-Duty to Cooperate - Statement of Common Ground
+From: Appleyard, Isabel Sent: 17 February 2021 13:59 To: Gomm, Alan Subject: Greater Norwich Local Plan (GNLP) - Regulation 19 Publication Stage -Duty to Cooperate - Statement of Common Ground